Depression Counselor

 400-601 West Broadway, Vancouver, British Columbia V5Z 4C2 | 604-644-5298

 Life presents us with difficult challenges that can lead to feelings of depression and despair.
 I will work with you to understand your story and the depression you're experiencing.
 From there, we can make a plan to re-engage you in your life by incorporating people, activities, and practices to help you reconnect to joy and fulfilment.
-I'm passionate about mental health and helping people to design a meaningful life that they are excited to wake up to.
+I will walk alongside you and support you throughout the process.

 Depression Counsellor